MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/configuration-page.md

 1. The `microsoftTeams.settings.registerOnSaveHandler()` event handler is triggered.
 1. The **Save** button on the app's configuration page, uploaded in Teams, is enabled.

 This code lets Teams know that the configuration requirements have been satisfied and the installation can proceed.
-On **Save**, the parameters of `settings.setSettings()` are set, as defined by the `Settings` interface, for the current instance (See [Settings interface](~/javascript/api/@microsoft/teams-js/microsoftteams.settings.settings?view=msteams-client-js-latest.md) ).
+On **Save**, the parameters of `settings.setSettings()` are set, as defined by the `Settings` interface, for the current instance (See [Settings interface](/javascript/api/@microsoft/teams-js/microsoftteams.settings.settings?view=msteams-client-js-latest) ).
 Finally, `saveEvent.notifySuccess()` is called to indicate that the content URL has successfully resolved.

 >[!NOTE]
 >
 >* If a save handler was registered using `microsoftTeams.settings.registerOnSaveHandler()`, the callback must invoke `saveEvent.notifySuccess()` or `saveEvent.notifyFailure()` to indicate the outcome of the configuration.
 >* If no save handler was registered, the `saveEvent.notifySuccess()` call is automatically made immediately upon the user selecting the **Save** button.
-See [Troubleshoot your Microsoft Teams app](foo.md).

 ### Get context data for your tab settings

 Your tab might require contextual information to display relevant content.
 Contextual information can further enhance your tab's appeal by providing a more customized user experience.

-The Teams [Context interface](~/javascript/api/@microsoft/teams-js/microsoftteams.context?view=msteams-client-js-latest.md) defines the properties that can be used for your tab configuration.
+The Teams [Context interface](/javascript/api/@microsoft/teams-js/microsoftteams.context?view=msteams-client-js-latest) defines the properties that can be used for your tab configuration.
 You can collect the values of context data variables in two ways:

 1. Insert URL query string placeholders in your manifest's `configurationURL`.

-1. Use the [Teams SDK](foo.md) `microsoftTeams.getContext((context) =>{}` method.
+1. Use the [Teams SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest) `microsoftTeams.getContext((context) =>{}` method.

 #### Insert placeholders in the `configurationURL`